 As a landholder in the core toad containment zone, water points at Nita Downs will need to be modified to make them toad-proof.
 The station owners will work with land managers and traditional custodians to put the containment zone in place and monitor it through time.

-For the past decade, Professor Ben Phillips and Professor Tim Dempster have engaged with traditional owners, government, philanthropists and impact investors to establish the Toad Containment Zone.
+For the past decade, these scientists have engaged with traditional owners, government, philanthropists and impact investors to establish the Toad Containment Zone.

 Ben is a WA Premier’s Science Fellow at Curtin University focussing on biosecurity research.
 He has worked extensively across the Northern Territory and Western Australia on cane toad biology, ecology, and evolution and on how to control and reduce the impacts of cane toads on vulnerable native species, including northern quolls.
 Ben’s modelling work has identified where the Toad Containment Zone should be placed and how large it should be to stop the toad invasion to the Pilbara.